-Chicago May Take Up To 40 Years To Replace Lead Pipes, Feds Say
+Chicago May Take At Least 40 Years To Replace Lead Pipes, Officials Say

 Chicago, which has by far the most lead pipes out of any city in the U.S. — about 400,000, according to AP News — is among the cities that qualify for a limited exception to the plan.
 The proposal will push back deadlines for cities with a high proportion of lead service lines.

-For Chicago, replacing lead pipes could take up to 40 years and at least $12 billion dollars, Andrea Cheng, the city’s water commissioner, told ABC7.
+For Chicago, replacing lead pipes could take at least 40 years and up to $12 billion dollars, Andrea Cheng, the city’s water commissioner, told ABC7.
 Replacing 400,000 lead pipes in 10 years is not feasible for the city, she said.

 The EPA proposal aims to improve the 1991 Lead and Copper Rule, which established a goal of zero lead in drinking water and a treatment strategy for reducing lead and copper corrosion in water distribution systems.